The Infinite Game of Life Longevity Store

 For people with a moderate arch: New Balance Men's 608 V5 Casual Comfort Cross Trainer: $65

 I love Salomon Speedcross trail shoes.
 I practically lived in them for more that ten years.
-But the soles do wear out long before the uppers do.
+But the soles wear out long before the uppers do.
 There are many styles, this one is Gore Tex: $107

 On Cloud Vista trail runners: $175